'Congo Does Not Take Any Orders From Anybody': Interview With President Joseph Kabila

 As Kabila assessed his time in office, he was a little vague about his plans.
 Might he might run for office again in the future, as Congo's constitution allows?
 "I said in life, you don't rule out anything.
 Be it in life, be it in politics.
 So I don't rule out going to the moon," he said laughing.
 "I won't rule that out.
 I'm not going to rule out any other option."

-Such statements have made tongues wagging.
+Such statements have made tongues wag.
 Is Kabila planning a comeback in the 2023 elections?
 "The doors are open," he told journalists, "if you have ideas and a vision."

 Asked to consider the high and low points of his leadership, he said he had brought peace and unity to Congo.